Qazi-Talha-Ali-00/Inter_Process_Communication_Across_LAN/readme.md

 ## 📌 Overview

-This project demonstrates **Inter-Process Communication (IPC) across a Local Area Network (LAN)** using [specify IPC method, e.g., Sockets, Message Queues, Shared Memory, etc.].
-It allows multiple processes running on different machines within the same network to communicate efficiently.
+This project demonstrates **Inter-Process Communication (IPC) across a Local Area Network (LAN)** using **Sockets**.
+It enables multiple processes running on different machines within the same network to communicate efficiently.

 ## 🎥 Project Demonstration